-TISS is a transformative two-year professional development program that provides teachers with best practices in science pedagogy, adult-level content knowledge, and school site support to enhance teachers' and students' understanding of topics ranging from energy to food systems to water issues.
+TISS is a transformative, two-year professional development program that enhances teachers' and students' understanding of topics ranging from energy to food systems to water issues.

 In each year of the program, teachers participate in a two-week summer session and over 25 hours of school-year professional development.
 By graduation, each TISS teacher receives 150 hours of professional development including coaching, workshops, and school-team collaboration.